-Bombing near residence of militant leader kills 3 in Lahore
+Bombing near Pakistan home of anti-India militant kills 3

 Ghani said some police officers were also among the wounded persons.

 He confirmed that the bombing happened near the residence of anti-India militant leader Hafiz Seed, who has been designated a terrorist by the U.S. Justice Department and has a $10 million bounty on his head.

-Saeed is the founder of an outlawed Lashkar-e-Taiba group, which was blamed for the 2008 Mumbai attacks that killed 166 people.
+Saeed is the founder of the outlawed Lashkar-e-Taiba group, which was blamed for the 2008 Mumbai attacks that killed 166 people.

+Lashkar-e-Taiba was active for years mainly in Kashmir, which is split between Pakistan and India and is claimed by both in its entirety.

 TV footage showed badly damaged homes, and many residents said it was a bomb attack.
 Doctors say some of the wounded were in critical condition.